idaholab/moose/framework/doc/content/source/meshdivisions/FunctorBinnedValuesDivision.md

 The number of divisions is simply equal to the number of bins.

-Points that lay outside the (min_value, max_value) interval may be assigned to the outer bins using the [!param](/MeshDivisions/FunctorBinnedValuesDivision/assign_out_of_bounds_to_extreme_bins) parameter.
+Points that lie outside the (min_value, max_value) interval may be assigned to the outer bins using the [!param](/MeshDivisions/FunctorBinnedValuesDivision/assign_out_of_bounds_to_extreme_bins) parameter.